Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

 ## Operation

-1. Connect the board to your PC using the provided micro USB cable through the KitProg3 USB connector, as shown in Figure 1:
+1. Connect the board to your PC using the provided micro USB cable through the KitProg3 USB connector, as shown in  **Figure 1**.

    **Figure 1.
-Connecting the CY8CKIT-040T kit to a computer**
+Connecting the CY8CKIT-040T kit to a PC**

    <img src="images/psoc4000t_kit_connected.jpg" alt="Figure 1" width="350"/>